Hohwacht Bay

 Hohwacht Bay (Hohwachter Bucht) is a wide bay in the state of Schleswig-Holstein on Germany's Baltic Sea coastline.
 It is named after the village and seaside resort of Hohwacht.
 The nearest large town is Oldenburg in Holstein, about 5 kilometres inland.
 A number of nature reserves fringe the bay and there is a military training area along its eastern shore.

 On the western shore, about 1 kilometre north of Behrensdorf, stands the ninety-year-old Neuland Lighthouse which is used as a warning light by the military training facilities.

+History and Folklore

+The region surrounding Hohwacht Bay is rich in local legends and folklore.
+According to stories handed down by local fishermen, the notorious 14th-century pirate Klaus Störtebeker and his gang (Vitalienbrüder) used the area as a secret hideout.

+Local tradition holds that Störtebeker and his crew sold their plundered goods at the nearby market in Lütjenburg.